-An Associate in Applied Science Degree in Dental Hygiene is offered in cooperation with the School of Health Related Professions at the University of Medicine and Dentistry of New Jersey (UMDNJ).
-A degree is awarded simultaneously by Ocean County College and UMDNJ.
+An Associate in Applied Science Degree in Dental Hygiene is offered in cooperation with the School of Health Related Professions at Rutgers University.
+A degree is awarded simultaneously by Ocean County College and Rutgers.

-Thirty two (32) of 34 General Education credits must be taken at Ocean County College, prior to formal admission into the clinical portion of the program at UMDNJ.
-The Dental Hygiene program is only available as a full-time course of study, and UMDNJ accepts a cohort of new full-time students each January.
-All dentistry courses are taken at UMDNJ's Scotch Plains campus.
+Thirty two (32) of 34 General Education credits must be taken at Ocean County College, prior to formal admission into the clinical portion of the program at Rutgers.
+The Dental Hygiene program is only available as a full-time course of study, and Rutgers accepts a cohort of new full-time students each January.
+All dentistry courses are taken at Rutgers' Scotch Plains campus.